 The Company's policy is to recognize interest and/or penalties related to income tax matters in income tax expense.
-The Company has an accrual for interest or penalties of \$0.1 million on the Company's balance sheets as of December 31, 2022 and 2021.
-The Company has recognized no interest and/or penalties in the Statement of Operations for each of the years ended December 31, 2022 and 2021, respectively.
+The Company has an accrual for interest or penalties of \$0.1 million on the Company's balance sheets as of December 31, 2023 and 2022.
+The Company has recognized no interest and/or penalties in the Statement of Operations for each of the years ended December 31, 2023 and 2022.

-Due to the existence of federal and state net operating loss and credit carryovers, the Company's tax years that remain open and subject to examination by tax jurisdiction are years 2002 and forward for federal and years 2006 and forward for the state of California.
+The company is subject to taxation in the United States, various state jurisdictions, China and the United Kingdom.
+Due to the existence of federal, state and foreign net operating loss and credit carryovers, the Company's tax years that remain open and subject to examination by tax jurisdiction are years 2003 and forward for federal and years 2007 and forward for the state of California.

-Note 14.
+Note 12.
 Stockholders' Equity

 In August 2016, the Company's Board adopted the 2016 Equity Inventive Plan (the 2016 Plan) for employees, directors and consultants.
 In February 2021, the Board adopted the 2021 Employment Inducement Incentive Award Plan (Inducement Plan), which provides for grants of equity-based awards.
-In connection with the NimbeLink acquisition, the Company assumed the NimbeLink Corp 2016 Stock Incentive Plan and stock options to purchase 22,871 shares of common stock issuable thereunder.